-NHAI saves around INR 1,000 crore (Indian Rupees one thousand crore) of interest through its debt payment plan
+NHAI saves around INR 1,000 crore of interest through its debt payment plan

 NHAI, on August 6, 2024, announced that it had successfully completed the pre-payment of bank loan amounting to INR 15,700 crore (Indian Rupees fifteen thousand seven hundred crore).
-The NHAI stated that by retiring this debt ahead of schedule, there will be an estimated savings of around INR 1,000 crore (Indian Rupees one thousand crore) in the form of interests which will no longer have to be paid by NHAI.
-NHAI estimates that its debt has been reduced to approximately INR 3,20,000 crore (Indian Rupees three lakh twenty thousand crore).
+NHAI stated that by retiring this debt ahead of schedule, there will be an estimated savings of around INR 1,000 crore (Indian Rupees one thousand crore) in the form of interests which will no longer have to be paid by NHAI.
+NHAI estimates that its debt is reduced to approximately INR 3,20,000 crore (Indian Rupees three lakh twenty thousand crore).